-The desktop.ini file is a hidden file used to store information about arrangement of a Windows folder.
+The desktop.ini file is a hidden file that stores information about the arrangement of a Windows folder.
 Essentially, if the layout or settings for a folder are changed, a desktop.ini file is automatically generated to save those changes.

 Can it be deleted?

 The desktop.ini file can technically be deleted from any directory, although it's not advised.
-It should be noted that because the file saves settings associated with the folder in which it is contained, deleting it changes the settings back to default.
+The file saves settings associated with the folder where it is contained, deleting it changes the settings back to default.
 For example, if you changed the icon of a folder, then deleted the desktop.ini file, the icon would revert to what it was before.

 Can I stop it from being generated?